Iran Electronics Industries

-Iran Electronics Industries or Integrated Electronics Industries (IEI, Persian: صنایع الکترونیک ایران (Sanāye'-e Elekteronik-e Irān); also known as صاایران, Sāirān) is a state-owned subsidiary of Iran's Ministry of Defense.
+Iran Electronics Industries or Integrated Electronics Industries (IEI, Persian: صنایع الکترونیک ایران (Sanāye'-e Elekteronik-e Irān); also known as صاایران, Sāirān) is/was a state-owned subsidiary of Iran's Ministry of Defense.
 It is a diversified organization with operations in electronics, optics, electro-optics, medical equipment, communications, computer and semiconductors.

 Vehicle and cargo container X-ray inspection system manufactured by ISFAHAN OPTICS INDUSTRIES (IOI), a subsidiary of Iran Electronics Industries (IEI).

 Car inspection system manufactured by ISFAHAN OPTICS INDUSTRIES (IOI), a subsidiary of Iran Electronics Industries (IEI).

 History

-IEI was established as a government company in 1972 in order to develop military materials for the Iranian Military.
-IEI has developed a high potential in research and development (R&D) which is the technological backbone of the company.
+IEI was established as a government company in 1972 in order to develop military materials for the Imperial Iranian Armed Forces.
+IEI developed a high potential in research and development (R&D) which is the technological backbone of the company.
 IEI is an amalgamation of different manufacturing plants and companies in different parts of the country.
 During the reign of Shah Mohammed Reza Pahlavi, the company used the missile facility at Shiraz.

 Following the Iranian Revolution and the outbreak of the Iran–Iraq War, Iran began to reorganize its industries to establish a war orientated manufacturing and research focus.
 IEI was a natural candidate to come under the supervision of the Defense Industries Organization, where it has remained since.The new generation of Iran's national reconnaissance satellites called Toloo (Rise) have been designed and produced by IEI in 2010.

 The CEO of the company claimed in March 2025 that over 7,000 systems have been produced in different areas and delivered to the Iranian Armed Forces by IEI.